Alpha BRAIN Review

 Alpha Brain Review

 We’ve all been there: tired, sluggish, drinking extra cups of coffee, and still feeling like you can’t get past a wall of fog.
 Difficulty with concentration, focus, and other cognitive tasks is growing more common, no matter the cause.
-In response to these struggles, substances designed to improve brain function called nootropics are quickly gaining popularity.
+In response to struggles like these, nootropics — substances designed to improve cognitive function — have been steadily increasing in popularity.

-Alpha BRAIN is a nootropic supplement created by Onnit, a supplement manufacturer based out of Austin, Texas.
-The supplement gained popularity when UFC commentator, and ex-Fear Factor host Joe Rogan — who also owns shares in Onnit — advertised it on his podcast.
-Alpha BRAIN was designed to help you sharpen your mind, improve your memory, hone your word recall, and stay focused without using caffeine or other stimulants.
+Alpha BRAIN is a nootropic supplement created by Onnit, a health and wellness company based out of Austin, Texas.
+The supplement gained popularity when UFC commentator and ex-Fear Factor host Joe Rogan — who also owns shares in Onnit — advertised it on his podcast.
+Alpha BRAIN was designed to help sharpen your mind, improve memory, hone your word recall, and improve focus without using caffeine or other stimulants.

 Sounds like a no-brainer to use, right?
-Nootropics are still highly controversial in the scientific community, so that answer might not be as simple as it seems.
+The answer to that might be more complex than it seems since nootropic supplements are still controversial in the scientific community.
 We looked into Alpha BRAIN to help you decide if it could be as good for you as it sounds.

 Our Findings